 Housing and Residence Life has several student staff positions.
 Resident Assistants must live in the building and are responsible for a floor of residents.
 They serve as a community builder, resource, policy enforcer, and role model to the residents of the building.
 Desk Assistants work at one or both of the Information Desks in the buildings.
 Student Facilities Assistants work with our facilities team to complete custodial or maintenance tasks.
 Student Administrative Assistants work closely with the building Residence Life Coordinators to complete tasks around the office.
-Project Assistants work for the entire depatment helping out wherever they are needed.
+Office Assistants work for the entire depatment helping out wherever they are needed.
 For more information on job openings and how to apply, visit our Employment Opportunities page.

 If you would like to park in the surface lot at the Flats, you can purchase a student ePermit through your parking account online (link can be found on the top right corner of your MyWSU page).
 All you need for that lot is the student “green” ePermit, this permit allows residents to park in any Green or Green/Yellow striped lot on campus.
-If you would like a spot in the underground garage at the Flats, that will cost an additional $100 per semester and you will need to go in person to Jardine Hall room 201 with cash or check to purchase that parking pass.
+If you would like a spot in the underground garage at the Flats, that will cost an additional $100 per semester and you will need to go in person to the University Police Department station with cash or check to purchase that parking pass.
 Residents of Shocker Hall can park in any Green or Green/Yellow striped lot on campus.
 The closest one to Shocker Hall is just east of Cessna Stadium, close to 21st street.
 Residents of the Suites can park in the Green or Green/Yellow striped spaces on campus.